chaithanya33/ci-cd/README.md

  # in job level
  # step level
- # if we define in workflow we can acees in any level job level or step level or any job
+ # if we define in workflow  in env we can acees in any level job level or step level or any job